 Examples: Abmatic AI, 6sense, Demandbase, Terminus, RollWorks

-Cost: [pricing varies, check vendor website] depending on platform and account volume
+Cost: contact vendor for current pricing depending on platform and account volume

 Best for: Enterprise and mid-market selling, complex buying committees